MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "rotation":                            Options for rotation through the day's games "enabled"                    Bool    Rotate through each game of the day every 15 seconds.
   "scroll_until_finished"      Bool    If scrolling text takes longer than the rotation rate, wait to rotate until scrolling is done.
+  "only_preferred"             Bool    Only rotate through games in your preferred_teams list.
   "rates"                      Dict    Dictionary of Floats.
 Each type of screen can use a different rotation rate.
 Valid types: "live", "pregame", "final".
                                Float   A Float can be used to set all screen types to the same rotate rate.